Flag supplied Aingeru Astui

 Marques de Comillas

-Both are servicing the line Italy - Spain - Canary Islands.
+Both were servicing the line Italy - peninsular Spain - Canary Islands.

 Canarias

-In this photo is at Algeciras already named "Canarias".
+In this photo is at Algeciras already named Canarias.
 She was built in 1998 at Vigo.
 Her length is 149.2 meters; her beam 23.0 and her maximum draft 8.5.
 Her dead weight is 14,035 MT.
 Her Burmeister & Wain engine gives her about 18 knots.
+She has capacity for 977 containers.

 Canaria

-Back to Trasatlantica (5) Back to Index Go to Trasmediterranea
+Back to Trasatlantica - Comillas Back to Index Go to Trasmediterranea